-A simple Sainsbury’s logo conveys all features at the level of visual identity.
+A simple Sainsbury’s logo conveys all the features of its visual identity.
 The company uses a version created in 2013 as its main one.
 But it also uses an emblem developed in 1999.
 The brand icons are similar in many ways and support the company’s unified message.
 It is based on friendliness, confidence, reliability, and accessibility.
 These traits are reflected in every detail of the stylish, bright logo.
 Customer focus is conveyed through warm colors, and the high level of service is reflected in the expressive font.

 Meaning and History